 When you make a mistake, just learn what you can from it so you can try again from a wiser perspective, give yourself credit for the attempt(s) you made, don’t abuse food or any other substance/behavior in an attempt to numb/avoid your feelings, and forgive yourself.

 Why does that matter?
 Because the only difference between people who succeed and people who fail is that the former group doesn’t let their mistakes derail them.
 And if you refuse to forgive yourself, you will forever haul around the memory and the pain of that mistake, which will derail you.
 And if you eat over your disappointment, you will compound your mistake and that will derail you too because: 1. you will likely feel guilty/ashamed afterward, and 2. whatever it is, food will not have fixed it.

 So practice some self-compassion.
 Be kind, gentle, and patient with yourself as you learn and grow.
 You’ll get to where you most want to be.
 Yes, you will.
 Cut yourself some slack and enjoy the journey on the way there.
 The best way to enjoy the journey is to love yourself enough to give yourself unlimited tries and forgive yourself as many times as it takes.
 You have to forgive yourself over and over because that’s how you’ll find peace.

-My weight-loss journey & how it can help you on yours
+My weight-loss journey & how it can help you succeed at weight-loss

 I got free.
 Your life can be that way too.